Navigating the Labyrinth: Path-Sensitive Unit Test Generation with Large Language Models: Evaluation

 Among the three open-source models evaluated with our approach, Qwen2.5-Coder achieves the best overall results with 56.38\% branch and 60.68\% line coverage, followed by DeepSeek-Coder and CodeLlama.
 Qwen2.5-Coder also produces the most valid tests and achieves the highest success rate, with 7,247 valid tests at 46.03\%, while DeepSeek-Coder generates 5,443 valid tests at 36.67\%, and CodeLlama generates 3,961 valid tests at 34.95\%.
 These results indicate that stronger models are better at following instructions to generate valid tests and achieve higher success rates, thereby yielding greater coverage.
 At the same time, we observe that CodeLlama benefits the most from JUnitGenie (34.60\% branch coverage increase and 38.40\% line coverage increase).
 This suggests that while Qwen2.5-Coder has the strongest baseline performance, weaker models such as CodeLlama gain proportionally more from the structured context and distilled knowledge introduced by \tool{}.
 Hence, \tool{} not only improves strong models but also substantially boosts weaker ones, narrowing the performance gap.

 Interestingly, Qwen2.5-Coder performs on par with GPT-4o-Mini.
 Under basic prompting, it slightly exceeds GPT-4o-Mini in average coverage.
-Under our setting, it achieves the highest branch coverage in five out of ten projects and the highest line coverage in four.
+Under our setting, it achieves the highest branch coverage in four out of 10 projects and the highest line coverage in three.
 These results show that with proper enhancement, strong open-source models can match or even surpass closed-source models, offering a cost-effective solution for large-scale automated test generation.

 \find{\textbf{Answers to RQ3:} \tool{} consistently improves branch and line coverage across all evaluated models by effectively leveraging structured context and refinement. }